reimagined/resolve/benchmarks/README.md

 ### Preparing the database

-Before running any benchmarks you must create eventstore schema in your database and fill it with events.
+Before running any benchmarks, you must create an event store schema in your database and fill it with events.
-For that you can import previously exported (e.g. from cloud) eventstore.
+To do this, you can import a previously exported (e.g. from cloud) event store.

 ```
 yarn import-eventstore --create=true myeventstore path/to/eventstore-directory